Victor-Okpukpan/Victor-Okpukpan/README.md

 Here are some facts about me:

-- 🔭 I’m currently working on making a Realtor website clone
+- 🔭 I’m currently working on making a website for an N.G.O
-- 🌱 I’m currently learning and trying to master React and Firebase
+- 🌱 I’m currently learning and trying to master React and Next
 - 👯 I’m looking to collaborate on any Front-End projects
 - 🤔 I’m looking for help with React and Solidity
 - 💬 Ask me about anything